 open/close all folders

-- In Neon Genesis Evangelion, the giant mechas turn out to be not only organic but also forcibly trapped in the mech suits, in order to limit their power.
+- In Neon Genesis Evangelion, the Humongous Mecha turn out to be not only organic but also forcibly trapped in the mech suits, in order to limit their power.
 It's very difficult to tell where the technology ends and the organic bits begin.

 - Section 9's cyborg police from Ghost in the Shell.
 Are they humans with cybernetic implants or robots with organic parts?
 They even wonder themselves.

 - A lot of Digimon are like this.
-Some are Cyborgs by classification but apparently lack any organic parts (like Kendo Garurumon and Jager Loweemon) whereas others are never specifically refered to as robotic at all, yet for all intents and purposes appear to be Giant Mecha (Most of the Royal Knights are like this, as well as a good majority of other mega level Digimon).
+Some are Cyborgs by classification but apparently lack any organic parts (like Kendo Garurumon and Jager Loweemon) whereas others are never specifically referred to as robotic at all, yet for all intents and purposes appear to be mecha (most of the Royal Knights are like this, as well as a good majority of other mega level Digimon).

 - The "Bird Human" from Macross Zero.
 It's been dormant for thousands of years, and it reattaches its head without issue using metallic clamps, but it moves like a living creature, and its "cockpit" interface is clearly organic.
 The Protoculture built it as an attempt to imitate the biotechnology of the Vajra, perhaps explaining its living characteristics.

-- In the Spirou and Fantasio album Machine qui Rève, the other Spirou is alternatively called a clone or an android, and while his leg wound is abnormal, it's not precised how exactly.
+- In the Spirou and Fantasio album Machine qui Rève, the other Spirou is alternatively called a clone or an android, and while his leg wound is abnormal, it's not specified how exactly.

 - In Overside, the Machine Men are this.
-It's eventually (in the second ful-length story) established that they're the metal descendants of rock golems.
+It's eventually (in the second full-length story) established that they're the metal descendants of rock golems.

 - The Xenomorphs.
-Perhaps the most famous example.
-Is it organic?
-Who can tell.
-It is shiny metallic, with wires and tubes and acid instead of blood.
+Are they organic?
+Who knows?
+They are shiny metallic, with wires and tubes and acid instead of blood.
 The ambiguity in this example adds to the mystery and haunting power of the films.

 - The Space Jockey from the first film.
-Prometheus would reveal it was simply a giant species of Human Alien in a suit.
+Prometheus would reveal it was simply one of a species of giant Rubber-Forehead Aliens in a suit.

-- The androids (Science Officer Ash in the first movie, Bishop in the second movie, Analee Call in the fourth) are a borderline example.
-They seem to tend toward robot, but any time they're wounded, we see some inhuman-but-possibly-organic guts.
+- The androids (Science Officer Ash) in the first movie, Bishop in the second movie, Analee Call in the fourth) seem to tend toward robot, but any time they're wounded, we see some inhuman-but-possibly-organic guts.

 - The Chitauri as they appear in The Avengers.
 They appear to be mostly organic with a few cybernetic enhancements, yet the entire army is killed when their mothership is blown up, shutting them down like robots.